-Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact Ш. AGRICULTURE AND FORESTRY RESOURCES.
+Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact II.
+AGRICULTURE AND FORESTRY RESOURCES.
 In determining whether impacts to agricultural resources are significant environmental effects, lead agencies may refer to the California Agricultural Land Evaluation and Site Assessment Model (1997) prepared by the California Department of Conservation as an optional model to use in assessing impacts on agriculture and farmland.
 In determining whether impacts to forest resources, including timberland, are significant environmental effects, lead agencies may refer to information compiled by the California Department of Forestry and Fire Protection regarding the state's inventory of forest land, including the Forest and Range Assessment Project and the Forest Legacy Assessment project; and forest carbon measurement methodology provided in Forest Protocols adopted by the California Air Resources Board.
-Would the project: a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? Х b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? Х c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code Section 12220(g)), timberland (as defined in Public Resources Code Section 4526), or timberland zoned Timberland Production (as defined by Government Code Section 51104(g))?
-X d) Result in the loss of forest land or conversion of forest land to non-forest use? х e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use? x a.
+Would the project: a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? x b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? x c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code Section 12220(g)), timberland (as defined in Public Resources Code Section 4526), or timberland zoned Timberland Production (as defined by Government Code Section 51104(g))? x d) Result in the loss of forest land or conversion of forest land to non-forest use? x e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use?
+X a.
 The California Department of Conservation, Division of Land Resource Protection, Farmland Mapping and Monitoring Program (FMMP), tracks and categorizes land with respect to agricultural resources.
 Land is designated as one of the following and each has a specific definition: Prime Farmland, Farmland of Statewide Importance, Unique Farmland, Farmland of Local Importance, Grazing Land, Urban and Built-Up Land, and Other Land.

-The maps for each county are updated every two years.
 The Los Angeles County Farmland Map was last updated in 2018.
 Based on the 2018 map, the project site is designated as Other Land.

-Other Land is defined as "land not included in any other mapping category.
-Common examples include low density rural developments; brush, timber, wetland, and riparian areas not suitable for livestock grazing; confined livestock, poultry or aquaculture facilities; strip mines, borrow pits; and water bodies smaller than forty acres.
-Vacant and nonagricultural land surrounded on all sides by urban development and greater than 40 acres is mapped as Other Land."
-As the project site is not designated as farmland of importance by the State nor is it currently utilized for agricultural purposes, no impacts to agricultural resources would occur.
+Other land is defined as "land not included in any other mapping category.
+Common examples include low density rural developments, brush, timber, wetland, and riparian areas not suitable for livestock grazing, confined livestock, poultry, or aquaculture facilities, strip mines, borrow pits, water bodies smaller than 40 acres.
+Vacant and non-agricultural land surrounded on all sides by urban development and greater than 20 acres is mapped as other land."
+As the project is not designated as farmland of importance by the State nor is it currently utilized for agricultural purposed, no impacts to agricultural resources would occur.

 - b.
-The project site is split-zoned between R-7,000 and R-10,000, which do not allow for agricultural uses.
-The property to the south, north, and west of the project site is zoned a mix of RR-2.5, R-10,000 and R-7,000.
-The property to the east is located in unincorporated Los Angeles County and is zoned A-2-5.
-While both the RR-2.5 and A-2-5 allow for agricultural uses, the property zoned RR-2.5 is developed with a solar facility and the property zoned A-2-5 is vacant.
-Additionally, the project site and surrounding area are not utilized for agricultural uses nor are they subject to a Williamson Act contract.
+The project site is zoned R-7,000, which does not allow for agricultural uses.
+Additionally, neither the project site, nor properties in the vicinity of the project site are under a Williamson Act contract.
 Therefore, no impacts would occur. - c-d.
 According to the City of Lancaster's General Plan, there are no forests or timberlands located within the City of Lancaster.
 Therefore, the proposed project would not result in the rezoning of forest or timberland and would not cause the loss of forest land or the conversion of forest land to non-forest land.
 Therefore, no impacts would occur. - e.
 See responses to Items IIa-d.